Institutional Animal Care and Use Committee

 - Review Mechanisms

 The IACUC can review new protocols and proposed changes to previously approved protocols via two mechanisms: full committee review and designated member review.
 In either case, the investigator must submit a complete Application to Use Vertebrate Animals to the committee.
 Full committee review means that the protocol is reviewed at a convened IACUC meeting.
-All protocols will be reviewed via full committee review unless a designated member review is specifically requested, in writing, by the primary investigator, a member of the IACUC or the Compliance Manager.
+All protocols will be reviewed via full committee review unless a designated member review is specifically requested, in writing, by the primary investigator, a member of the IACUC or the Assistant Director for Research Compliance.

 Requests for designated member review are appropriate for: